-The Policy complies with the legislative and regulatory framework in force, including the relevant Joint ESMA/EBA "Guidelines on the assessment of the suitability of members of the management body and key function holders" (hereinafter the "ESMA/EBA Guidelines") and the ECB Guide to fit and proper assessments as well as with European best practices in corporate governance.
-It also meets the requirements stipulated in the Relationship Framework Agreement (RFA) with the Hellenic Financial Stability Fund (HFSF) taking into account Law 3864/2010 (hereinafter the "HFSF Law"), as in force.
+The Policy complies with the legislative and regulatory framework in force, including the relevant Joint ESMA and EBA Guidelines on "the assessment of the suitability of members of the management body and key function holders" (hereinafter the "ESMA/EBA Guidelines"), the ECB Guide to fit and proper assessments as well as with European best practices in corporate governance.
+It also meets the requirements stipulated in the Relationship Framework Agreement (RFA) with the Hellenic Financial Stability Fund (HFSF).